 The HCCH's post-Convention services focus on promoting, implementing and supporting its existing Conventions and instruments.
 The HCCH organises Special Commissions on the practical operation of some of its key Conventions and instruments and prepares publications, such as practical handbooks and guides to good practice and other documents that are approved by the Council on General Affairs and Policy.
 The HCCH further offers, subject to available resources, purpose-built databases, such as INCADAT and INCASTAT, and collaborative platforms.
 The Organisation uses social media channels to disseminate information and promote its work.
 Officials, judges and others benefit from the training it provides in the form of dedicated seminars or similar events.
-In line with the Strategic Framework on post-Convention Assistance, the HCCH can provide high-standard, targeted and tailored technical assistance, either through its Secretariat (Permanent Bureau), external experts or a combination of both, which may include technical advice at the ratification and / or implementation stage in relation to Conventions and Protocols.
+In line with the Strategic Framework on post-Convention Assistance, the HCCH can provide high-standard, targeted and tailored technical assistance, either through its Secretariat (Permanent Bureau), external experts or a combination of both, which may include technical advice at the ratification and $\checkmark$ or implementation stage in relation to Conventions and Protocols.
 The HCCH's non-normative work enhances knowledge and expertise, including as to the practical operation of the HCCH instruments.
 Because the work aims to improve global governance and strengthen the rule of law, it may be connected to the UN Sustainable Development Goals.
 The HCCH conducts this important work within its existing resources.
 There is a need to strike appropriate balances, including through prioritisation, that allows the Organisation and its Secretariat to be effective, efficient and responsive to the Members.
-It is essential to use effective means to convey relevant messages and expertise, and to provide training.
+It is essential to use effective means to convey relevant messages and expertise, and to provide trainingy.

-- 2.1 Further increasing the value of Special Commissions on the practical operation of HCCH Conventions and instruments, including by adding targeted trainings, seminars or bilateral meetings, promoting a flow and exchange of expertise, in the margins of these meetings. - 2.2 Continuing its efforts towards enhancing the effectiveness and geographical scope of its post-Convention services and assistance, paying due attention to regions and interested Member States in need of such services, including in Africa. - 2.3 Partnering with Member States, international organisations and networks to facilitate cooperation in the delivery of post-Convention assistance and the development of technical expertise, including where applicable, at regional level. - 2.4 Developing within existing resources additional promotional and educational videos that can serve as an introduction to its work as well as promotional tools for each of the HCCH's core instruments. - 2.5 Exploring the development and, subject to available resources and demonstrated needs, use of further databases to disseminate targeted information to support the uniform interpretation and operation of the HCCH's core instruments. - 2.6 Developing and, as appropriate, increasing cooperation and partnerships with universities and international organisations to the extent possible to further the goals of the HCCH.
+- 1. Further increasing the value of Special Commissions on the practical operation of HCCH Conventions and instruments, including by adding targeted trainings, seminars or bilateral meetings, promoting a flow and exchange of expertise, in the margins of these meetings. - 2.
+Continuing its efforts towards enhancing the effectiveness and geographical scope of its post-Convention services and assistance, paying due attention to regions and interested Member States in need of such services, including in Africa. - 3.
+Partnering with Member States, international organisations and networks to facilitate cooperation in the delivery of post-Convention assistance and the development of technical expertise, including where applicable, at regional level. - 4.
+Developing within existing resources additional promotional and educational videos that can serve as an introduction to its work as well as promotional tools for each of the HCCH's core instruments. - 5.
+Exploring the development and, subject to available resources and demonstrated needs, use of further databases to disseminate targeted information to support the uniform interpretation and operation of the HCCH's core instrument. - 6.
+Developing and, as appropriate, increasing cooperation and partnerships with universities and international organisations to the extent possible to further the goals of the HCCH. - 7.
+Assessing options to develop an E-Learning Platform for the increased remote delivery of post-Convention services and assistance.